OtterX

 Qualify

-Every signal passes through a five-gate filter before it counts as an entry.
-Any single failure drops it.
-The gates exist to filter out late entries, low-conviction tokens, and bundle/rug templates.
+Every signal runs a five-gate filter before it counts as an entry — any single failure drops it on the spot.
+The gates exist to reject late entries, low-conviction tokens, and bundle/rug templates that are designed to look exactly like the real thing.

 • 2+ smart wallets in